nodejs/node/doc/api/stream.markdown

       // back into the read queue so that our consumer will see it. var b = chunk.slice(split);
       this.unshift(b);
+      // calling unshift by itself does not reset the reading state
+      // of the stream; since we're inside _read, doing an additional
+      // push('') will reset the state appropriately. this.push('');

       // and let them know that we are done parsing the header. this.emit('header', this.header);